TheIoTLearningInitiative/CodeLabs/Hochob/documentation/ServerArchitectureNamingConventions.md

 # Naming Conventions

-# Mayan Words

-The Mayan languages form a language family spoken in Mesoamerica and northern Central America.
-Mayan languages are spoken by at least 6 million Maya peoples, primarily in Guatemala, Mexico, Belize and Honduras.
-In 1996, Guatemala formally recognized 21 Mayan languages by name, and Mexico recognizes eight more within their territory.
-[Wikipedia](https://en.wikipedia.org/wiki/Mayan_languages)

-# Areas

 - Captain Maya Lands: The Captain
 - Southern Maya Highlands: The Show
 - Robot Maya Lands: The Robot